 I am not a religious person, but I followed along without any problems the book’s spiritual aspects.
 What the reader sees is how Carol moved through her grief.
 While we all do it in our own way, she offers us the universal experiences.
 For example, she shares conversations with herself and Chris.
 These are critical to our taking it all in, grieving, and ultimately finding joy again.

-Carol offers concrete ideas that people can hold onto, so they can get through the first days and months and offers hope that they can get through.
-She helps people understand that they a give greater meaning on the anniversary of the beloved’s birthday or death.
+Carol offers concrete ideas that people can hold onto and offers hope that they can get through grieving.
+She helps people understand that they can find a greater meaning on the anniversary of the beloved’s birthday or death.
 The reader learns that there are ways we can move on while still staying connected with the loved one.
 We learn about the essential “listening and stepping.”

-Grieving also means interacting with the complexity of other relationships.
-The reader learns that they can use gifts they already have to connect with others and help get them through.
+Grieving also means interacting with other relationships.
+The reader learns that they can connect with others to help get them through.
 Carol took time to collect Chris’s stories and to honor memories.
 Chris’s friends were wonderful!
 She learned about mountain climbing.
 She climbed herself in the ultimate quest.
 She instructs on possibility—to reach a better understanding and a greater meaning regarding death.

 All of this took hard work—there is no other way.” — Verna Caby, Ph.D,educator and researcher in social and behavioral sciences

 “I started reading your book and couldn’t put it down.
 The raw reality of your pain, your continued moments of surrender, and the strength in transformation are so vivid.
 Words cannot express how deep my gratitude and respect is for your journey.
 It offers a message of hope in the wrenching of circumstances.